KumarRobotics/ublox/README.md

 ## Adding device / firmware specific functionality

-The `node.cpp` file in `ublox_gps` contains a main Node class called UbloxNode which acts as the ROS Node and handles the node initialization, publishers, and diagnostics.
-This Node is designed with composition architecture and contains a vector `xware` of instances of `UbloxInterface`.
-Classes which implement these interfaces extend the functionality of the node, and the UbloxNode calls the public class methods (`getRosParams()`, `configureUblox()`, `subscribe()`, and `initializeRosDiagnostics()`) for each instance in the `xware` vector in its `initialize()` method.
-Firmware classes and product category classes (e.g. `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`) implement `UbloxInterface` and are added to the node class.
-The Firmware class is selected based on the `ublox_version` and the product category class is selected after parsing the `MonVER` message. `SPG` products do not have their own implementation of `UbloxInterface`, since the Firmware classes implement the default behavior for these devices.
+The `node.cpp` file in `ublox_gps` contains a main Node class called UbloxNode which acts as the ROS Node and handles the node initialization, publishers, and diagnostics. `UbloxNode` contains a vector `components_` of instances of `ComponentInterface`.
+The `UbloxNode::initialize()` calls each component's public interface methods.
+The node contains components for both the firmware version and the product category, which are added after parsing the `MonVER` message.
+Any class which implements `ComponentInterface` can be added to the `UbloxNode` `components_` vector and its methods will be called by `UbloxNode`.
+Simply add an implementation of `ComponentInterface` to the ublox_gps `node.h` and `node.cpp` files.
+Behavior specific to a given firmware or product should not be implemented in the `UbloxNode` class and instead should be implemented in an implementation of `ComponentInterface`.

-Currently there are only implementations of `UbloxInterface` specific to firmware versions 6-8 and `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`, `UbloxTim`, `UbloxFts`.
-Since the class is designed in compositional style, any implementation of `UbloxInterface` can be added to the `UbloxNode` `xware` vector and its methods will be called by `UbloxNode`.
-Simply add an implementation of `UbloxInterface` to the ublox_gps `node.h` and `node.cpp` files.
-Be careful to keep parameters and configuration generic to specific firmware or product category in the correct class.
+Currently there are implementations of `ComponentInterface` for firmware versions 6-8 and product categories `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`, `UbloxTim`, `UbloxFts`.
+SPG products do not have their own implementation of `ComponentInterface`, since the Firmware classes implement all of the behavior of SPG devices.

 `UbloxHpgRef` and `UbloxHpgRov` have been tested on the C94-M8P device.

 ## Known Issues

-### Note on `ublox_version`:

-`ublox_version` is included as a temporary workaround, resulting from the problem that the ROS serializer cannot properly parse _all_ the u-blox packets (particularly those with dynamic arrays).
-It is presently difficult to read the supported features of each device.

-Consequently, the user should specify the version of their device in rosparam.

-A warning will be issued on the console indicating which options have been ignored.

 ## Unimplemented / Untested Devices